 The Brain Science Behind It All

-If this is all too “airy fairy” for you, please let me back it up with some science.
+If Psycho-Spiritual Wellness is too “airy fairy” for you, let me back it up with some science.

-From a biological standpoint, your brain is wired to seek pleasure and avoid pain, so your natural reaction to discomfort is to avoid it by seeking pleasure — usually from food since it’s an easy buffer.
+From a biological standpoint, your brain is wired to seek pleasure and avoid pain.
+It’s a natural reaction to avoid discomfort by seeking pleasure — usually from food since it’s an easy buffer.

 Although your brain is working against you, you can slowly train it to stop buffering with food.
-You can do this with repetitive practice (i.e. practicing the SDF method over and over and over).
+You can do this with repetitive practice.

 This is simple brain science.